Prabhav55221/Prabhav55221.github.io/index.md

 <br>

 You can find more details in my [CV](https://Prabhav55221.github.io/file/prabhavsresume.pdf).
-Feel free to reach out at: `psingh at jhu dot edu`
+Feel free to reach out at: `psingh54 at jhu dot edu`

 > 💡 <span style="color:#990000;"><strong>I am actively seeking PhD positions for Fall 2026.</strong> If you are aware of openings or opportunities, I'd deeply appreciate hearing from you!</span>